Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: Discussion

 The non-detection of OH in with ARIES/MMT is not necessarily surprising either when compared to the OH detection by \citet{Nugroho2021} using Subaru/IRD data.
 The bluer wavelength region (0.97-1.75 $\micron$) covered by Subaru/IRD with respect to ARIES/MMT contains stronger OH emission lines and Subaru/IRD's has higher spectral resolution ($R = 70,000$).
 Thus, the lack of an OH detection with ARIES can likely be explained by the poorer data quality of the spectral orders covering the OH line dense regions compared to CO line dense regions.
 The synthetic GCM spectrum in the left-top panel of Fig.~\ref{fig:gcm_models_overview} shows OH line dense regions in the wavelength range of the bluer spectral orders and order 26 at the far red-end.
 As explained in Section~\ref{s:sn-method}, lower weights are assigned to the bluer ARIES orders which have a lower throughput and contain residual fringing.
 The reddest order 26 falls at the edge of the detector and is consequently of poorer data quality.
 Lastly, telluric absorption is strong in some OH line dense spectral orders.

 Due to the high dissociation temperature for CO, the abundances of CO are approximately constant in- and outside of the hotter and cooler regions of the planet, at the pressures probed by HRCCS \citep{Lodders2002}.
-This makes CO a particularly interesting molecule to target for the characterisation of the thermal structures of UHJs, especially compared to atomic species or other molecules such as $\rm{OH}$, $\rm{H}_{2}O$ or TiO which dissociate on the day-side, resulting in an additional phase-dependent chemical gradient, complicating the interpretation of the line contrast.
-We therefore advocate for CO as a good probe of the thermal structure and inversions of UHJs compared to $\rm{H}_{2}O$ in HRCCS.
+This is in line with modeling results of WASP-33 b by \citet{Tsai2021} who also found CO to be the only molecule that can be stable against dissociation.
+This is in contrast to other molecular species such as $\rm{OH}$, $\rm{H}_{2}O$ or TiO which dissociate on the day-side (at least up to temperatures of $\sim$4000 K at a pressure of $10^{-4}$ bar).
+For example, for $\rm{H}_{2}O$ this will result in an abundance difference of several orders of magnitude between the day- and night-side.
+Since we assume Solar metallicity, and the Solar C/O value is $\sim$0.54 \citep{Asplund2009, Caffau2011}, the CO abundance will not really depend on the varying H$_2$O abundance, but rather the limiting factor to form more CO will be the amount of carbon-atoms available.
+This is regardless of the extra freed-up oxygen atoms that become available as water dissociates at higher day-side temperatures.
+For species other than CO, their abundance has a strong temperature-dependence and introduces a degeneracy between the effects of the atmospheric abundance (or the dissociation rate) and thermal structure, complicating the interpretation of the line contrast.
+This stability of CO against dissociation means the CO line contrast is a reliable tracer of the thermal structure of the atmosphere.
+We therefore advocate for CO as a better probe of the thermal structure and inversions of UHJs compared to $\rm{H}_{2}O$ in HRCCS.